locka99/cpp-to-rust-book/src/features_of_rust/structs.md

 An implicit default constructor, copy constructor and assignment operator will be created when a class does not define its own.
 We saw on page 73 why this could be really bad news.

-What becomes obvious from reading there is a lot of noise and potential for error in C++ merely.
-There would be even more if raw pointers were used instead of a std::unique_ptr here.
+What becomes obvious from reading there is a lot of noise and potential for error in C++.
+There would be even more if raw pointers were used instead of a `std::unique_ptr` here.

 In Rust, things are simpler, and we'll see how it shakes out errors.